manas1213/my-portfolio/README.md

-# my-portfolio
+# Manas Mohanty portfolio

-This is my professional portfolio
+This is my Professional portfolio.
+This uses React and AWS.